A Practical Guide For Getting Through Panic Attacks

 Get moving

 Moving your body may also help you reduce panic, as panic attacks sometimes cause people to "freeze" in place.
-Try some light exercise and throw your sneakers on for a few laps around your kitchen, doing jumping jacks, or dancing to your favorite music.
-Aerobic exercise can be beneficial to building resilience in the long term, but it has short-term benefits, too.
+Try light exercise: Throw on your sneakers for a few laps around your kitchen, do jumping jacks, or dance to your favorite music.
+Aerobic exercise can be beneficial to building mental resilience in the long term, but it can have short-term benefits, too.
 Exercise can release pent-up physical energy, as it works alongside the adrenaline rush your body experiences during a panic attack.

 Ground yourself

-When experiencing a panic attack, you might experience dissociation (feeling unreal or detached from your body).
-Even if you are not experiencing depersonalization or derealization, grounding exercises may help you feel present and in control of your thoughts and bodily sensations.
+When experiencing a panic attack, you might experience dissociation (a sense of being unreal or detached from your body).
+Even if you are not experiencing depersonalization or derealization, grounding exercises may help you be present and in control of your thoughts and bodily sensations.
 Below are a few potential grounding techniques:

 • Drinking cold water